Crystal clear water, a mountainous shoreline, and abundant waterfalls. What isn’t to love?

 Jocassee is open to a variety of aquatic activities including kayaking, canoeing, paddle boarding, swimming, scuba diving, fishing, and power-boating.
 Devil’s Fork State Park is located directly on the lake and provides access for the public.
 The state park has three boat ramps as well as a swimming area, camping, and nature trails.
 The majority of the shoreline is protected by Duke Energy and the state park service, and a small amount is owned by local residents.

 Here are some of the best ways to spend a lake day at Jocassee:

-- Explore the waterfalls: There are an abundance.
-The waterfalls range from two-hundred feet falls to small trickles to waterfalls you can paddle behind.
+- Explore the waterfalls: The abundance of waterfalls range from two-hundred feet to small trickles to waterfalls you can paddle behind.
 Check out this Google maps link for the locations.

 - Camp on an island: Devils Fork State Park includes an island that is available for overnight camping.
 It is roughly a two-mile paddle to the island and there is a two-night minimum.
-Campsites can be reserved here
+Campsites can be reserved on the state park website.

 - Explore Thompson Creek: Thompson Creek is one of our favorite destinations when paddling on Lake Jocassee.
 Rock-hopping up the creek brings you to beautiful cascades, swimming holes, and jumping points into the water.
 The paddle from the State Park is about 8-10 miles round trip, so plan on it being a full day trip.

 There are plenty of other beautiful destinations in the area.
 Drive to Jumping-Off Rock for a spectacular view overlooking the entire Jocassee Gorges.
 Hike up Table Rock Mountain and break a sweat before cooling off in Jocassee’s waters.

 - Cost: $5 per adult, $3 children (Cash Only)

 - Hours of Operation: Monday – Sunday 7 AM – 6 PM.
 In the summer it is open until 9 PM.